I can remember the small plastic orange bowls into which my mother used to serve beet salad. She kept her beet salad recipe simple.

 Today it’s safe to say that beets are a staple in my diet, in all forms.

 Don’t take my word for it!
 Review the videos and articles below from experts.
-You will see that beets have a thousands of years old history as a healing food, in many ways.
+You will see that beets have thousands of years of old history as a healing food, in many ways.

 Please read our medical disclaimer statement.
 Alternative regiments work best if you practice a holistic lifestyle and believe in the benefits of the regiments you follow.

 Power Up With Beets – Dr. Mercola – April 18, 2016

 - Vitamins and minerals in beets and beet greens fight inflammation, lower blood pressure, detoxify, fight infection and combat cancer.
 But certain compounds also have been found that spike energy and endurance.

 - After scientists revealed that a small amount of beet juice is all it takes to beef up strength and endurance in patients with heart failure, athletes began gulping it down to increase their stamina.